The Chapel is in a remote part of East Anglia, many miles from the nearest town and railway line.

 There is a bus from Southminster Railway Station to the chapel Car Park at some times of the day, see the timetable on their website.

-You are always welcome to visit the Chapel on Thursdays and Sundays.
+You are always welcome to visit the Chapel.